owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 Quickstrom uses linear temporal logic (LTL) for specifying web applications.
-When explaining how it works, I've found that the basics of LTL are quite intuitive to newcomers.
-On the other hand, it's not so easy to see how to specify stateful systems using LTL.
+When explaining how it works, I've found that the basics of LTL are intuitive to newcomers.
+On the other hand, it's not obvious how to specify real-world systems using LTL.
 That's why I'm sharing some of my learnings and ideas from the past year in the form of blog posts.

 This post focuses on how to use LTL to specify state machines.
 It's a brief overview that avoids going into too much detail.
 For more